top of page

 Step 6: Settlement or Legal Action If you reach a settlement with the insurance company, you will receive payment for the diminished value of your vehicle.
 However, if you cannot reach an agreement, you may need to pursue legal action to recover your damages.

 Would you like to know more about "Diminished Value" and to find out if you are eligible to make a diminished value claim against the at-fault driver's insurance company of a Florida, New Jersey, or New York auto accident that your vehicle was involved in?
-Click here to get to our website's Diminished Value page.
+Click here to get to our dedicated Diminished Value page.

 DID YOUR ACCIDENT TAKE PLACE OUTSIDE OF FLORIDA?